idaholab/MontePy/doc/source/developing.rst

 #.
 Clone the repository.

 #.
 Install the required packages.
-   Montepy comes with two requirements files.
+   MontePy comes with two requirements files.
-   One (``requirements/common.txt``) is for packages Montepy depends on.
+   One (``requirements/common.txt``) is for packages MontePy depends on.
    The other (``requirements/dev.txt``) is for packages that are generally necessary for developing.
    To install these simply run:

    ``pip install -r requirements/dev.txt``

 #.
 Tie your work to an issue.
-All work on Montepy is tracked through issues.
+All work on MontePy is tracked through issues.
    If you are working on a new feature or bug that is not covered by an issue, please file an issue first.

 #.
 Work on a new branch.
 The branches: ``develop`` and ``main`` are protected.